2023 Solar Incentives Guide for Newport, KY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
-Different types of incentives, including discounts, cash back or monthly utility bill credits, may be available to you.
-Some incentives may be handled by the state of Kentucky, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+The term "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Different kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, may be available to you.
+Some incentives may be offered by the Kentucky government, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

 Federal Solar Incentives

-The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-The ITC originally paid out 30% of all costs (panels, equipment, labor and accessories), although the covered amount has fluctuated slightly over the years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
+Originally, the ITC covered 30% of all installation costs (panels, equipment, labor and accessories), although this amount has fluctuated over time between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
+There is no cap on the amount you can claim.

-Your local Newport solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Contacting your local Newport solar panel installation expert is the best way to understand how the ITC applies to your situation.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-The new Clean Energy Credit now runs until 2035.
-Homeowners are now eligible for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
-This credit will then decrease annually until it expires.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The new Clean Energy Credit extends until 2035.
+American homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+This credit will then be decreased by a few percentage points every year until the date of expiration.
+The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Newport solar panel installation expert with your questions.
+To fully understand how the new Clean Energy Credit will apply to you, get in touch with your local Newport solar installers.

 State & Local Solar Incentives